 How is purchasing traffic for your webpage going to do any good?
 Once, your subscription expires with the traffic provider, you will be down to low/no traffic.
 Purchased traffic mostly consists of click farms where either computer software or humans are assigned to provide impressions and clicks.
 This will never be good for your brand.
 Instead, invest in better content, user experience, and search engine optimization to organically increase traffic.

 You ideally want the advertisers (advertisements) on your site to fulfill their goals (getting better leads and conversion).
-Which would eventually benefit you with advertisers willing to pay more for the quality of your site and the conversion that comes with it?
+This would eventually benefit you with advertisers willing to pay more for the quality of your site and the conversion that comes with it.

 Never Click on Your Own Ads